willybcode/ollama-models-manager/README.md

 4. **Disclaimer**
    - Use this script at your own risk
-   - We are not responsible for any damage to your system
+   - I am not responsible for any damage to your system
-   - Not affiliated with Ollama.com or any of its affiliates
+   - Not affiliated with Ollama.ai or any of its affiliates

 ## What It Doesn't Do